sachkiratkaurgoria2007-jpg/Induction_sachkiratkaur/README.md

 **Programme**:CSE & IT Induction
 **Dates Covered**: 31-07-25 to 08-08-25

+## Introduction

+**Guru Nanak Dev Engineering College (GNDEC)**, Ludhiana, is one of the premier engineering institutions in Punjab, established in 1956 under the aegis of **Nankana Sahib Education Trust**.
+The college is committed to providing quality technical education, guided by the teachings of Guru Nanak Dev Ji, and fostering values of service, discipline, and humility.
+GNDEC is affiliated with I.K.
+Gujral Punjab Technical University and is approved by AICTE.

+The campus is equipped with modern infrastructure, well-furnished laboratories, a rich library, and facilities that encourage both academic excellence and extracurricular involvement.
+The institution’s vision is to create competent professionals who are not only skilled in their field but also possess strong moral and ethical values.

 ## Day 1 (Thursday)

 **Theme / Focus**:Welcome Ceremony and Introduction to College